-Lu LaFrance - Vice- Chairperson
+Lu LaFrance - Vice-President

 Lu is a retired teacher, having taught 36 years in the junior division in elementary schools in Peterborough, London, Hamilton, Kitchener, and Simcoe County.
-In retirement Lu has devoted herself to volunteer with the elderly, with retired teacher organizations, the poor and homeless, the disadvantaged socially and mentally, various church ministries and community events, and now with Sistema.
+In retirement Lu has devoted herself to volunteer with the elderly, with retired teacher organizations, the poor and homeless, the disadvantaged socially and mentally, various church ministries and community events, and now with Sistema

 Louise Stafford is a retired civil servant who worked for Canada Immigration in Toronto and Ottawa.
 She is a volunteer with the local women's shelter and their most recent project, Operation Grow.
 Louise believes that learning to play a musical instrument can help enhance skills needed for education and social interaction and she is thrilled to support and assist with the Sistema Huronia program.